 There are various signs that a business might be ready for a palletizing cobot.

 1. You spend a lot of person-hours on palletizing

-A clear sign that your business is ready for a cobot is when your people are spending a lot of their time manually palletizing products.
-Maybe you have one team member working on the task almost constantly or they spend a whole day palletizing product that has been piling up during the previous days.
+A clear sign that your business is ready for a cobot is when your people are spending a lot of their time on mundane and non-value-adding tasks like manually palletizing products.
+This can especially help when there's difficulty staffing these types of positions.

 2. There is a decent product throughput